curityio/kafka-zero-trust/README.md

 This ensures that any tampered or malicious event messages are rejected:

 - The `order_transaction_id` must match that in the event payload
-- The `request_content_hash` must match the hash of the event payload
+- The `event_payload_hash` must match the hash of the event payload

 ## Message Replays